Draggie306/EditingCheatSheets/A Level/Geography - Hazardous Earth.md

 - Not contain essential **information**?
 This could be the magnitude, focus, people affected by it, why that specific location.
 If it is a map, why that area?
 Geology?
 - Have a completely understandable **scale**?
 Pick out a year/month and can you get a precise reading?
 Is it going up in regular, precise intervals or random numbers of years?
 - Have a reliable **source**?
 Is it from the USGS, the UNDRR, the EU?
+- If statistics give, question why.
+Is it a raw number, or a more accurate proportion?
+Why is it just from one country - may it be beneficial to compare multiple?

 ## Theory of Plate Tectonics
-The theory of plate tectonics is closely linked with Alfred Wegener's theory of continental drift, a theory completed in 1912 but rejected from scientific communities.
+The theory of plate tectonics is closely linked with Alfred Wegener's theory of continental drift, a theory completed in 1912 but rejected by scientific communities.

 ---
 ![enter link description here](https://cdn.discordapp.com/attachments/785620979300302869/1156308808608534648/wegener-haha-original.gif)